Chesapeake Bay

 Before EIP’s work to restore these streams, artificially straightened channels and degraded or nonexistent riparian buffers caused the streambanks to actively erode which severely lowered the water quality and habitat value of the Chesapeake Bay watershed.
 We’ve now successfully restored a more natural meandering pattern to the streambeds, bringing back a stable channel configuration and re-forested riparian buffer that is permanently protected with conservation easements.

-EIP’s Pay for Performance structure, and with the long-term outcomes we’re seeding in the Chesapeake Bay, are leading the way for permit-satisfying water quality benefit projects nationwide.
+EIP’s Pay for Performance structure, along with the long-term outcomes we’re seeing in the Chesapeake Bay, are leading the way for new water quality benefit projects nationwide.
+Given our success with the Maryland Water Quality project, we plan to apply these learnings elsewhere in the field.

 Chesapeake Bay Region